To ensure that we're speaking the same lingo, here are some basic definitions:

 Local students can technically still apply to the online program.
 However, accepted applicants living 50 or more miles from the Buffalo, NY campus will be given priority for seats in the program.
 Due to the limited number of seats available, we encourage all students who are a commutable distance from campus to apply to the seated program options instead.

 The MSW Online program is part of Open SUNY, and as such, we have certain resources available to our online students.
-To help you determine if online learning is a good fit for your learning style and current lifestyle, please complete this 15-minute assessment.
+To help you determine if online learning is a good fit for your learning style and current lifestyle, please complete this Quick Readiness Quiz.
 Another section of the Open SUNY Readiness Guide you should review is checking your computer skills.
 Finally, you should review this YouTube video presentation on what it takes to be a successful online learner.

 This computing orientation will familiarize students with the UBlearns LMS and the library reserves.
 This orientation will also provide students with a basic overview of how these systems work and where they can go to get more help with them.

 All course syllabi will indicate any required textbooks.
 Students can opt to purchase their textbook(s) at our University Bookstore (operated by eFollett) or through any online textbook retailer.

 Our University's Visiting UB Web page will assist students in locating accommodations, finding places to eat, getting directions, etc.

 You are required to have routine access to a computer running Windows 8 or later.
 This computer needs to have audio/visual capabilities.
 Some of the course and video content within the program will require you to have the latest versions of Windows Media Player, Flash and Acrobat Reader (all free programs).